Get Involved: Become a Volunteer

 Back to top

-Diversity, Equity and Inclusion Working Group: The DE&I Working Group is a body, appointed by the FICP Board Chair, that exists to provide leadership on diversity, equity, and inclusion for FICP and for the profession.
-The group will identify opportunities, develop resources, and promote best practices with regard to diversity, equity, and inclusion for the FICP Community to position the association as an industry leader in accordance with the FICP Strategic Plan.
+DEI Working Group: The DEI Working Group exists to provide leadership on diversity, equity and inclusion (DEI) for FICP and the profession.
+The group will identify opportunities, develop resources and promote best practices with regard to DEI for the FICP Community to position the association as an industry leader.
+This working group focuses on improving diversity and a sense of belonging within FICP.

 Back to top